How to Pick Color Palettes: Color Harmony in Decorating

 Where to Get a Color Wheel:

 Creating new color palettes is easy if you use a color wheel.
-They are normally sold in art supply stores.
-You can purchase a color wheel for less than $5!
+You can purchase a color wheel on Amazon for less than $10!
 Once you have one, you can use it to choose colors for a room palette, coordinate your outfit for a big event, tablescapes, logo design and much more.

 Before you have one of these great color tools on hand, you can visit ColourLovers.
 It is a website that allows you to browse color palettes: